intelligentcode-ai/intelligent-gemini-cli/docs/mcp-server-config.md

 # MCP Server Configuration

-This document provides details on how to configure Multi-Context Prompts (MCP) servers within the Intelligent Gemini CLI system.
+This document provides details on how to configure Model Context Protocol (MCP) servers within the Intelligent Gemini CLI system.
 MCP servers allow the system to interact with external services for specialized prompt generation or processing.

 ## Configuration Location